How do Raiden Thrust and Draconian Fury work?

 Should I modify my buff Lance Charge - Dragon Sight - Battle Litany timings to accommodate my needy raid members?

 Short answer is no. You should – in general – always be pressing all three of your buff actions (and every other damage-dealing action) as close to on cooldown as possible.
-Within the opener, you can shuffle the order of the buffs a little, so long as everything is active before the first Chaos Thrust lands.
+The Opener aims for optimal buff placement for the party without messing our own rotation up.

 Who should I tether with Dragon Sight?